What Is Gemel Yeladim?

 - Halacha-compliant (Maslul Halacha): An investment track that follows Jewish law regarding interest and permitted investments.
 Available from several managers.

-For a newborn or young child, the stock-heavy track is generally the mathematically optimal choice.
-With 15-18 years of investment horizon, short-term market drops are irrelevant.
+For a newborn or young child, a stock-heavy track has historically produced higher long-term returns.
+With 15-18 years of investment horizon, short-term market drops have time to recover.
 The difference between a stock-heavy and conservative track over 18 years can be tens of thousands of shekels.

 The account matures when the child turns 18.
 At that point, the now-adult child can: